ohata-toast/RDS/en/console-guide.md

 * ❶ Click the **Manage** button.
 * ❷ Changes to the edit screen where the layout can be modified.
-* ❸ The layout can be deleted
+* ❸ The layout can be deleted.

 ![server_dashboard_layout_modify_2_en](https://static.toastoven.net/prod_rds/22.07.12/server_dashboard_layout_modify_2_en.png)